kevgo/tricorder/README.md

 unzips the executable from the archive, and stores that executable on the local hard drive.

-if it cannot find release doesn't provide a binary for your platform.
+Tricorder can also compile tools from source if it cannot find a binary release.

-Many optimizations make Tricorder so incredibly fast:
+Many optimizations make Tricorder incredibly fast:

+- written in Rust
-- it runs modern linters that execute fast
+- it runs modern linters that execute quickly
-- it calls all tools with the exact files to lint or format, so that the linters don't need to search for files to lint again
+- it calls all tools with the exact files to lint or format, so that the linters don't need to search for files again
-- it executes the linters for the different stacks concurrently because each one operates on a guaranteed non-overlapping set of files
-  - all stacks get processed concurrently
+- it processes all stacks concurrently
-  - for each stack, Tricorder first runs the formatters and then the linters

 The things you don't have to do anymore:

-- figure out which languages your codebase uses
+- figure out which file types exist in your codebase
-- market research which linters and formatters are the best for each language
+- research which linters and formatters exist for each file type
-- bikeshedding with other developers and teams that use different linters and formatters
+- bikeshed with other developers and teams that use different linters and formatters than you
-- add even more linters and formatters as you add additional file types to your codebase
+- remember to add linters and formatters when somebody adds additional file types to your codebase
-- reading documentation how to install, setup, and configure dozens of tools
+- study how to install, setup, and configure the dozens of tools needed
-- keep all these tools up to date across all your codebases
+- keep all tools up to date across all codebases

 ## Q & A